kovacsikdev/tilegame/README.md

 #### Tile Jumbling

-- Wrote a custom script to determine how the tiles should be jumbled to ensure a garuanteed solvable puzzle
+- Wrote a custom script to determine how the tiles should be jumbled to ensure a guaranteed solvable puzzle
 - Each level of jumbling determines how many times tiles are automatically moved to re-arrange the numbers
 - When the tiles are automatically moved, they move in random order so that each game is randomized, yet solvable
 - The "Random" level is a true random.
 This means that all of the tiles are randomly re-ordered to provide a true challenge.
 However, be warned, the puzzle may not be solvable